xiuxiucui/Automatic_Speech_Recognition/README.md

 1. Connect to your EC2 instance using SSH
-2. Install Docker, Docker Compose and git using the following command
+2. Install Docker, Docker Compose and git using the following command.
+Once completed, generate a SSH key and connect it to your github.
+Referer to Appendix for tutorial on SSH key generation in linux
 ```shell
 # install Docker
 sudo yum update -y